 - NASA’s Goddard Institute of Space Studies (GISS)

 - Royal Society of the United Kingdom (RS)

 - American Geophysical Union (AGU)

 - American Institute of Physics (AIP)

 - National Center for Atmospheric Research (NCAR)

 - American Meteorological Society (AMS)

 - Canadian Meteorological and Oceanographic Society (CMOS)

 Let us figure out what we mean by consensus.
-How should we value the “judgment” of 60 academics, almost none of whom are experts on climate, against the above?
+How should we value the “judgment” of 60 academics, almost none of whom are experts on climate, against the world’s leading scientific institutions?
 And, by the way, many of the 60 receive funding from those with strong financial interests in fostering doubt re Global Warming.
 (See the recent report: Smoke, Mirrors & Hot Air: How ExxonMobil Uses Big Tobacco’s Tactics to “Manufacture Uncertainty” on Climate Change for example.)

 Williams: It was only 30 years ago that many of today’s global-warming alarmists were telling us that the world was in the midst of a global-cooling catastrophe.